cambridge-cares/TheWorldAvatar/Agents/InequalityIndexCalculationAgent/python_scripts/README.md

 └── __init__.py
 Data/ # Data used in this project
 │   ├── pickles/
-│   │     └── geometry # Geometry shapes to describe the LSOA boundaries
+│   │     └── geometry # Geometry boundaries (we used LSOAs)
-│   ├── properties_csv/ # Data with respect to each lsoa, separated by year
-│   │        ├──2010
+│   ├── properties_csv/ # Data with respect to each geometry (we used LSOAs), separated by year │   │        ├──2010
 │   │        ├──2011
 │   │        └── ...